Pleasant Ridge

 The picture has not always been so rosy at Pleasant Ridge.
 The Bethea family lost the property after the Civil War.
 It was let by let by later owners and fell into considerable decline.
 The main house was unoccupied for almost fifty years.
 By the 1980s, it was an evocative ruin.
 Previous owners completely restored the house and embellished the grounds.
 They respected and preserved historic features and introduced modern conveniences.
 The current owners have maintained and improved the whole with the utmost care.

 Again, the main house at Pleasant Ridge affords one undeniably beautiful view from any angle.
 Those vistas from the big house are equally if not more pleasing.
-Large double hung windows with wavy old glass provide glimpses of formal and pastoral grounds.
+Large double hung windows provide glimpses of formal and pastoral grounds.
 A number of ancillary buildings are found on the property.
-A late 19th Century barn and two frame bunkhouses are situated in close proximity to the main house.
+A late 19th Century log cabin serves as great overflow for guest and two frame bunkhouses are situated in close proximity to the main house in need of renovation.
 Having the appeal of follies, they serve and can serve further ends than the merely aesthetic.
 Both of the bunkhouses possess porches.
 One has multiple rooms.
 Additional quarters for family and friends on the weekends or the holidays are thus easily at hand.

 Camden is blessed and affords more than visual appeal, dining options, and country pursuits.
 Gracious locals are joined by families maintaining or restoring other historic buildings nearby.
 Wilcox County has the third largest concentration of Antebellum buildings in Alabama.
 The beauty of these structures and the landscapes upon which they stand are benefiting from increased investment and enjoyment.

 Pleasant Ridge is that union of past, architecture, landscape, recreation, and community that is a proven betterment to self and family.
-A hop, skip, and jump from Birmingham, Montgomery, Mobile, and Meridian, this estate is move in ready and offered turn-key.
+A short drive from Birmingham, Montgomery, Mobile, and Meridian, this estate is move in ready and offered turn-key.
 A house made a happy home by the current owners, this wonderful place awaits a new people.

 Pleasant Ridge Photo Galleries Pleasant Ridge Maps